AA Dipl, BA (First Class) Honours, PCTHE, ARB, RIBA, FHEA.

 Hannah joined as a Lecturer in the School of Architecture in October 2020.
 She was an Associate Lecturer since September 2016.
-Prior to becoming a Lecturer, Hannah worked full time as an Architect in practice.
+Prior to becoming a Lecturer, she worked full time as an Architect in practice.

-Hannah is in the MArchD Admissions team.
+Hannah is in the MArchD (postgraduate) and BA (undergraduate) Admissions team.

 Between 2014-2017 Hannah was the oral history interviewer and researcher for the AA XX 100 project celebrating one hundred years of women studying at the AA School, collecting the life stories of women alumni for the AA Archive.